-A multidisciplinary Closure and Reclamation Technical Team (CRTT) is responsible for the development and monitoring of the plans and for preparing closure cost estimates annually throughout the mine life.
+Our closure governance model ensures a balanced, multidisciplinary approach to closure planning as well as senior executive involvement and oversight of closure plans and costs.
+The model consists of a steering committee composed of senior leaders and a multidisciplinary Closure and Reclamation Technical Team (CRTT) that is responsible for the development and monitoring of the plans and for preparing closure cost estimates annually throughout the mine’s life.

 Concurrent reclamation – the act of rehabilitating land that is no longer required for operations while we are still mining – is effective in achieving successful and sustainable post-closure outcomes.
 It helps minimize acid rock drainage and other environmental impacts; allows time to test options; takes advantage of the equipment and personnel already on site; and reduces the time required post-closure to achieve a successful outcome.
 We plan and budget for concurrent reclamation before operations begin and evaluate opportunities during the annual business planning process.

-To ensure we leave a positive legacy and meet all legal and regulatory requirements, we accrue funds for reclamation costs relating to currently or recently producing mineral properties in accordance with Financial Accounting Standard (FAS) No. 143.
-We also have environmental obligations associated with former mining activities and sites that require developing and implementing remediation plans.
-For more details of Newmont’s closure and reclamation costs, please see our 2015 10-K report, pages 7, 73 and 144.
+In addition to accruing funds for reclamation costs relating to currently or recently producing mineral properties, we also have environmental obligations associated with former mining activities and sites that require developing and implementing remediation plans.
+For more details of Newmont’s closure and reclamation costs, please see our 2016 10-K report, pages 9, 76 and 126.

-In 2015, our closure and reclamation targets focused on developing plans to incorporate and increase the annual area reclaimed concurrently with operations.
-Concurrent reclamation reduces our impacted footprint and minimizes the infiltration of water through mine rock and disturbed soils.
+Our 2017 closure and reclamation target focuses on increasing the annual area reclaimed concurrently with operations.
+Concurrent reclamation reduces the size of our impact and minimizes the infiltration of water through mine rock and disturbed soils.

 |Year||Target definition||Target for sites||Target for Newmont|

 Percent of concurrent final reclamation activities executed against the site plan

 90 percent of Concurrent Final Reclamation Plan achieved